-Rain or shine, students not involved in aftercare or activities will be escorted outside by their teacher at 2:15 pm.
-All family members and caregivers wishing to pick children up at the end of the day will wait outside to meet their children.
+Rain or shine, students not involved in aftercare or activities will be escorted outside by their teacher at 2:30 PM.
+All family members and caregivers who come at dismissal time will pick their children up outside at their designated dismissal spot.

-An arrival/dismissal Map is provided on our school website that shows where each class enters and exits the building and waits during the dismissal period.
+An arrival/dismissal map is provided on our school website that shows where each class enters and exits the building and waits during the dismissal period.
 Please refer to this map to identify your child's dismissal spot.
-K-1st grade teachers will release students directly to a parent, caregiver or designated older sibling, unless stated differently on the Family Dismissal Plan.
-If you have a child in grades $2^{nd} - 5^{th}$, we recommend you meet your child near their classroom's assigned dismissal spot or establish a family meeting space on campus.
-If your child is in grades $2^{nd} - 5^{th}$ and you do not want your child released on their own, please communicate that to your child's teacher directly using the dismissal form.
+K-1st grade teachers will release students directly to a parent, caregiver or designated older sibling, unless stated differently on the Dismissal Form.
+If you have a child in grades 2- 5, we recommend you meet your child near their classroom's assigned dismissal spot or establish a family meeting space on campus.
+If your child is in grades 2 - 5 and you do not want your child released on their own, please communicate that to your child's teacher directly using the dismissal form.

-Parents must provide written notice, prior to 1:30 pm, informing us if their child's typical after school plan has changed.
+Parents must provide written notice, prior to 1:30 PM, informing us if their child's typical after school plan has changed.
 For your child's safety, we do not allow a child to differ from their typical family after school plan without prior written notice.

-Teachers will remain outside at their assigned dismissal spot to supervise students until the second dismissal bell rings at 2:22 pm.
-Students may not wait on the playground, in wildlife habitat, or the rain garden for someone to pick them up.
-All students still waiting for an adult (according to their dismissal form on file) will be brought into the building and signed in at the office for safety after the 2:22 pm bell rings.
+Teachers will remain outside at their assigned dismissal spot to supervise students until the second dismissal bell rings at 2:37 PM.
+Students may not wait on the playground or in the rain garden for someone to pick them up.
+All students still waiting for an adult (according to their dismissal form on file) will be brought into the building and signed in at the office for safety after the 2:37 PM bell rings.
 Families arriving to pick up a child after the second dismissal bell will come to the main office to pick up their child.